 Replace all 0’s with 1 in a given integer

-Learn how to solve the 'Replace all 0’s with 1 in a given integer' problem.
-This detailed resource details brute force and optimized approaches.
+Detailed guide and Python implementation for the 'Replace all 0’s with 1 in a given integer' problem.

 Problem Statement